 Cally grabbed Julia’s arm and yanked her off the couch.
 Her hat and needles fell to the floor, landing on a braided rug of dark orange and green.

-Julia watched her own feet step on her husband’s Christmas gift, breaking one of the needles as she went.
-She stumbled forward as Cally hauled her toward the front doors.
-Still yelling.
-Still cursing.
+Julia watched her feet step on her husband’s Christmas gift, breaking one of the needles as she went.
+She stumbled forward as Cally hauled her toward the front doors, yelling and cursing.

 Julia looked back at her friends.
-Why weren’t they doing anything?
+Why weren’t they helping her?
 They just sat and watched with sad, helpless eyes.
 Were any of them really that helpless?
 Was she?

 That’s when time completely halted.
 And within that space between movement, she saw everything.
 All of it.